 Meghan Gregonis is the United States Consul General in Munich since July 2018.
-Before her assignment to Germany, she was Deputy Director for Public Diplomacy in the State Department’s Bureau of European and Eurasian Affairs where she oversaw and broadened Public Diplomacy engagement in Western Europe.
-In this capacity, she also coordinated U.S. efforts to counter disinformation.
+Previously, she was Deputy Director for Public Diplomacy in the State Department’s Bureau of European and Eurasian Affairs where she oversaw, broadened, and resourced Public Diplomacy engagement in Western Europe.
+In this capacity she also coordinated U.S. efforts to counter disinformation in Europe.

-Her overseas assignments include Islamabad, where she directed the State Department’s largest overseas media office and served as Embassy Spokesperson from 2013-2014.
+Previous overseas assignments include Islamabad, where she directed the State Department’s largest overseas media office and served as Embassy Spokesperson from 2013-2014.
 She also served as Embassy Spokesperson and Press Unit Chief in Riyadh from 2007-2008.
-Earlier assignments include Special Assistant to the Ambassador in Rome from 2004-2007; Press officer in Baghdad in 2003; and Cultural Attaché in Jerusalem from 2002-2004.
+Earlier assignments include rotational officer and Special Assistant to the Ambassador in Rome from 2004-2007; Press officer in Baghdad in 2003; and Cultural Attaché in Jerusalem from 2002-2004.

 Prior to joining the Foreign Service, Meghan developed businesses at a venture capital company in her hometown of Philadelphia.
-She speaks German, Italian, French, and Arabic.
+Her languages are German, Italian, French, and Arabic.
 Meghan and her husband, Dr. Alessio Volante, are avid cyclists.